grame-cncm/faust/architecture/webaudio/README.md

 ### Generating Polyphonic WebAudio nodes

-Assuming that the compiled Faust DSP file is [polyphonic ready](https://faust.grame.fr/doc/manual/index.html#midi-polyphony-support), a polyphonic ready WebAudio node can be created with the *-poly* parameter, and will generate the following class for the node, to be used like:
+Assuming that the compiled Faust DSP file is [polyphonic ready](https://faust.grame.fr/doc/manual/index.html#midi-polyphony-support), a polyphonic ready WebAudio node can be created by adding the *-poly* option, and will generate the following class for the node, to be used like:

 ```